mikekeith52/scalecast/README.md

 ```

 ### combo modeling
-- the only way to autamatically select and weight top models for the "combo" estimator is to use in conjunction with auto forecasating
+- the only safe way to autamatically select and weight top models for the "combo" estimator is to use in conjunction with auto forecasating
 - use `determine_best_by = 'ValidationMetricValue'` (its default)
 ```python
 # Grids.py